 Players have a lot of tools in their arsenal for scoring goals.
 There are many ways for a player to shoot the puck:

 A wrist shot is a type of shot in ice hockey that is a fast and sudden movement, requiring the skater to flick his wrists lifting the puck into the air with his stick towards the net.
+Wrist shots are great when players are close to the net and want to surprise goalies on which direction of the net they are shooting.

-A backhand shot is a shot in ice hockey where player will use the back-portion of the stick to shoot the puck.
+A backhand shot is a shot in ice hockey where the player will use the back-portion of the stick to shoot the puck.
 It all depends on if a player is right-handed or left-handed and the type of stick they are using.

 While the puck is in motion towards a teammate from a pass, an offensive player is winding up his swing timing the upcoming shot on goal.
 This is called a one-timer and requires a strong sense of timing and anticipation.
 One-timers are great for surprising the opposing team's players and goalie and giving them little time to react to the upcoming shot.